-It usually lasts a couple of days to a few weeks when the cause is back strain or misuse.
-However, when it becomes chronic or extremely painful, medical advice is always needed.
+It usually lasts for a couple of days to a few weeks when the cause is back strain or misuse.
+However, when it becomes chronic or extremely painful, medical advice is needed.

 Back pain can be felt in the upper, middle or lower back as well as the neck and shoulders, and can even stretch from your hip down to your toes.